crashcoredump/RedWipe/README.md

 comments and posts to random data before deletion.
 This may prevent the original messages from being recovered.

 **This is due to a limitation in the Reddit API.
-The program states that it can delete ALL the posts and comments, this will be corrected shortly to reflect the 1000 limit on posts.